Last Updated on September 12, 2022 by Heally

 A daily multivitamin seems like an obvious investment in your health.
-We all know vitamins play a role in nearly everything our bodies do, and we all know that lack of vitamins can contribute to a wide range of health problems, such as anemia, bone loss, muscle weakness, and other issues.
+We all know vitamins play a role in nearly everything our bodies do, and we all know that a lack of vitamins can contribute to a wide range of health problems, such as anemia, bone loss, muscle weakness, and other issues.
 Why not take a daily pill to make sure you’re getting everything you need?

 In reality, however, multivitamins are still the subject of debate in the scientific community.
-Multivitamins can be helpful for patients who suffer nutritional deficiencies, older patients and patients in poor health.
+Multivitamins can be helpful for patients who suffer nutritional deficiencies, older patients, and patients in poor health.
 For typical healthy adults, however, it’s unclear how much good they do.

 What the Science Says About Multivitamins

 There’s no standard definition of what constitutes a multivitamin.
 Multivitamins can contain different combinations of vitamins, minerals, herbs, extracts, and fillers.
-Some vitamins also come in different forms, which may affect the body absorbs them, and how much benefit they have.
+Some vitamins also come in different forms, which may affect the body’s absorbs them, and how much benefit they have.
 All this makes it hard to study multivitamins as a whole, and findings that apply to one supplement may not apply to others.

 For cancer research, it’s the same story.
 Multis may reduce risk, have no effect, or even increase the risk of various types of cancer, depending on which study you look at.

 Some studies show clear benefits for multivitamins, including several that indicate taking a multi may improve memory in older patients.
 But for the most part, the science isn’t conclusive.